probablyanasian/custom-installer-scripts/README.md

 # custom-installer-scripts
-Custom installers that I either rip, copy, or create.
+Custom installers that I either copy or create.